 What is the History of Carnival in São Paulo?

 Carnival was first introduced to Brazil with the early Portuguese settlers who used to hold masquerade balls and private parties before the onset of Lent.

 The African slaves would throw their own carnival celebrations mocking their European owners and over the years the European traditions merged with the African traditions and public street celebrations and parades began to be held.

-In Brazil, Samba is much more then a type of dance or music, it is a diverse and versatile art form that is an important part of Brazil’s culture and heritage.
-Samba music was birthed in the Brazilian favelas and Brazilians are fiercely proud of their heritage.
+In Brazil, Samba is much more than a type of dance or music, it is a diverse and versatile art form that is an important part of Brazil’s culture and heritage.
+Samba music was born in the Brazilian favelas and Brazilians are fiercely proud of their heritage.

 Samba dominates every aspect of carnival in Sao Paulo from samba songs, to samba themes, the upbeat and catchy music is inescapable during carnival season in Brazil.

 Sao Paulo Carnival is similar to Rio hosting a prestigious samba competition that sees Sao Paulo’s top 13 Samba Schools compete against each other.
 São Paulo, like Rio, also has its own Sambadrome, named Sambodromo do Anhembi.

 Anhembi Sambadrome opened in 1991 and holds up to 30,000 spectators.
 It was built similar to Rio and because the popularity of the samba parades continued to grow year after year.
 The Anhembi Sambadrome is the heart and soul of Carnival in Sao Paulo.